- Premium features included

 The Insights suite has four dashboards—Acquisition, Engagement, Sales, and Velocity.
 I set up the tracking pixel through GTM, and now I see subscriber-level attribution with UTMs and referrers right on profiles.
 This shows me which channels bring in the customers who spend money.

 The WordPress plugin handles forms and landing pages on my site.
-Bottom line for me: I can stay no-code through the App Store, but there’s room to grow with API/webhooks if I ever need more.
+While the SparkLoop integration adds referral and growth features I wouldn’t want to build myself.
+Bottom line: I can stay no-code through the App Store, but there’s room to grow with API/webhooks if I ever need more.

 Kit doesn’t beat around the bush about email deliverability.
 I went through domain verification (SPF, DKIM, DMARC) for sender reputation, and they’re upfront about how Apple’s Mail Privacy Protection inflates open rates—so I focus on clicks and revenue instead.